 Certain Hormel Foods operations generate low volumes of regulated hazardous waste.
 Most of our locations are well within the federal definition of a Conditionally Exempt Small Quantity Generator, generating 100 kilograms or less of hazardous waste per month.
 All Hormel Foods and subsidiary locations adhere to strict operational standards that have been designed to ensure compliance with all applicable hazardous waste rules.
 Our operations also generate small quantities of other regulated substances, such as used oil and universal waste.
 As with the generation of hazardous waste, we follow strict standards for handling these substances to ensure compliance with regulatory standards.

-Each year, Hormel Foods facilitates an internal Environmental Sustainability Best of the Best competition, which rewards and recognizes company teams that have identified areas for efficiency improvement and implemented changes.
+In order to encourage higher environmental standards in our company and recognize those that have showcased exemplary achievements in the area of environmental sustainability, each year Hormel Foods facilitates an internal Environmental Sustainability Best of the Best competition.
+This award rewards and recognizes company teams that have identified areas for efficiency improvement and implemented changes.

-In 2013, entries generated throughout Hormel Foods have positively impacted our environmental goals.
-The teams have documented significant resource savings – a 154 million gallon reduction in water use, a reduction of more than 180,000 MMBtu of energy, a 7,900,000 reduction in kWh of electricity, and a reduction of more than 1,000 tons of solid waste.
+In 2014, entries generated throughout Hormel Foods have significantly, and positively, impacted our strides toward meeting our environmental goals.
+The teams have documented significant resource savings – an 82 million gallon reduction in water use, a reduction of more than 17,400 MMBtu of energy, including a 2,700,000 reduction in kWh of electricity, and a reduction of more than 1,500 tons of solid waste.

 The other finalists in the competition included: